unicode-org/cldr-json/UPDATING.md

 ### Publishing

-1. Run the script `cldr-generate-zips.sh` to generate zipfiles under `dist/` - these are suitable for uploading to a release page
+1. Run the script `cldr-generate-zip.sh` to generate zipfiles under `dist/` - these are suitable for uploading to a release page
 2. create a release tag such as `43.0.0` in this repository. or `43.0.0-ALPHA2`.
 Create a GitHub release, use other [releases](https://github.com/unicode-org/cldr-json/releases) as a guide.
 3. npm packages can be updated as well.
 Each sub-subdirectory of `cldr-json/cldr-json` is a separate npm package.
 The following script will preview
 (dry run) publishing to npm under the `beta` tag.
 Check the version carefully!